uviclibraries/genai-notebooklm/5-nblm-presentations.md

 ## Reflection
 **Title generation**:
 >  - Would creating the title for the presentation using NotebookLM save you time?
->  - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?
+>  - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?<br>
 **Text generation**:
 >  - Would creating the text summary of the presentation using NotebookLM save you time?
 >  - How much editing of the text would you need to do to get it to a quality level you’d be happy with (if any)?
 >  - Were there any factual errors in the presentation text?
->  - Are there any major points or concepts that NotebookLM missed?
+>  - Are there any major points or concepts that NotebookLM missed?<br>
 **Image generation**:
 >  - Would creating the images for the presentation save you time?
 >  - Are you happy with the quality of the images?